jagriti2005/Netflix-Originals-Using-IMDb-Ratings-Analysis/README.md

 # Netflix Originals Using IMDb Ratings Analysis

 Welcome to the **Netflix Originals Using IMDb Ratings Analysis** project!
-This project explores and visualizes IMDb ratings of Netflix original shows and movies, providing insightful analysis about trends, outliers, and data quality
+This project explores and visualizes IMDb ratings of Netflix original shows and movies, providing insightful analysis about trends, outliers, and data quality.

 ---